-Get all the latest information regarding parking in our districts including maps, tariffs, forms and live parking space information on the main city car parks.
+Get all the latest information regarding parking in their districts including maps, tariffs, forms and live parking space information on the main city car parks.

 Plus everything you need to know about Park and Ride, the greenest, cheapest and fastest way for car drivers and their passengers to get to Canterbury city centre.